readium/architecture/projects.md

 The iOS Test App can also be downloaded from the [AppStore as R2 Reader](https://itunes.apple.com/us/app/r2-reader/id1363963230).

-## Android
+While this project is dedicated to iOS for now, it is expected to support macOS as well in the future.

-The Android implementation is still catching up with iOS in early 2018, but has now reached a stage where it can be built and tested by any developer.
+## Android & Chrome OS

-For an overview of how Readium-2 on Android works, we highly recommend taking a look at the [Android Test App](https://github.com/readium/r2-testapp-kotlin).
+For an overview of how Readium on Android works, we highly recommend taking a look at the [Android Test App](https://github.com/readium/r2-testapp-kotlin).

 The Test App integrates the following modules (all written in Kotlin) into a single Android application: